Murder of Brittanee Drexel: Arrest and guilty plea

 In early May 2022, Raymond Moody, a 62-year-old registered sex offender, turned himself in to the Georgetown County Sheriff's Office on the basis of an obstruction of justice charge.
 Police had first considered Moody a person of interest in Drexel's disappearance as early as 2012.

-Moody confessed to the crime and provided the location of potential remains.
+Moody confessed to the crime after turning himself in, and provided the location of potential remains.
 The FBI excavated the site over the next three days.
 By May 11, human remains were located, buried in the woods off a gated private drive outside Georgetown, about four feet into the ground; they were identified as Drexel's through DNA and dental records on May 15.

 The arrest warrant alleged that Drexel had been strangled and then buried by the morning of April 26, 2009.
 Georgetown County Sheriff's Office, along with Drexel's family, made the information public on May 16, along with the announcement of Moody's arrest.
 Moody was arrested again and charged with murder, kidnapping and first-degree criminal sexual misconduct, all alleged to have occurred on the day Drexel disappeared.
 On October 19, Moody pleaded guilty to all charges and was subsequently sentenced to life in prison with an additional two consecutive terms of 30 years.
+Moody's girlfriend Angel Vause first claimed she was not with Moody at the time of the crime.
+But later, she said and Moody had approached Drexel with an offer to smoke marijuana which Drexel accepted, though once Drexel was in their car Moody forcefully abducted her.

-In March 2024, Moody's girlfriend, Angel Vause, was arrested on three federal charges for lying to the FBI about her involvement in Drexel's case.
+In March 2024, Moody's girlfriend, Angel Vause, was arrested on three federal charges for lying to the FBI regarding her whereabouts on the night of Drexel's disappearance.
 In September, Vause pleaded guilty to all counts.
 She was sentenced to 18 years in prison on February 13, 2025.